 The breakthrough of the headless CMS shouldn’t come as a surprise.
 The ability to send content to different channels from a central database is a must for companies with omnichannel customer journeys.
-Also, the separation of content and presentation helps teams come up with new ideas of how to improve their customer experience across channels.
+Also, the separation of content and presentation helps teams develop new ideas for how to improve their customer experience across channels.

-In our case, we got an early start in the headless ecosystem, which has placed us in a unique position to offer value, experience, and innovation to our users.
-In this article, we go deeper into the history of Agility CMS and what makes us the oldest, yet newest, headless CMS in the market.
+In our case, we got an early start in the headless ecosystem, which has placed us in a unique position to offer our users value, experience, and innovation.
+In this article, we go deeper into the history of Agility CMS and what makes us the oldest yet newest headless CMS in the market.

 The History of Agility CMS

 Ten years ago, the mobile channel was the new kid on the block, disrupting content delivery.
-Nowadays, the disruptions are happening much more quickly, with new devices and channels appearing every year, changing the playing field and presenting new challenges for the traditional CMS.
-As the paradigm shifted and users demanded new, better CMSs, we’ve adjusted as well in order to face these changing trends.
+Nowadays, disruptions are happening much more quickly, with new devices and channels appearing every year, changing the playing field and presenting new challenges for the traditional CMS.
+As the paradigm shifted and users demanded new, better CMSs, we’ve adjusted to face these changing trends.

 In 2005, Joel Varty joined the team and brought years of experience in product management, helping the company transition from a consultancy firm to a full-fledged CMS.

-Fast forward to 2016, Agility CMS relaunched with a new design, and in 2018 the company refocused as a SaaS business.
-We’ve since moved to what’s become a well-known approach: an API first SaaS platform, hosted on Azure cloud.
-The offering has evolved, but it still adheres to the same things that made it a great choice for customers way back in 2005.
+As the company refocused as a SaaS business, we’ve since moved to what’s become a well-known approach: an API-first SaaS platform hosted on Azure cloud.
+The offering has evolved, but it still adheres to the same things that made it a great choice for customers in 2005.

 What Makes Agility CMS The Newest, Oldest Headless CMS

-Back in 2005, after a series of discussions between Joel Varty, Mike Assad and Jon Voigt an idea began to form.
+In 2005, an idea began to form after a series of discussions between Joel Varty, Mike Assad and Jon Voigt.
 They envisioned a more centralized way of managing content so that every new customer or partner didn’t have to install or upgrade code.

-Yet, such a product didn’t exist in the market at that time — so they built it.
-The content delivery mechanism was a Web Services/SOAP API, using XML, and the computing power came from custom hosting.
+Yet, such a product didn’t exist in the market then — so they built it.
+The content delivery mechanism was a Web Services/SOAP API using XML, and the computing power came from custom hosting.

-While this doesn’t constitute a headless CMS and SOAP has been deprecated in favor of REST and GraphQL, at the time, SOAP was highly extensive and enabled a great deal of modularity, two concepts that embody headless architecture as we know it today.
+While this doesn’t constitute a headless CMS, and SOAP has been deprecated in favour of REST and GraphQL, at the time, SOAP was highly extensive and enabled a great deal of modularity.

-Ever since we envisioned what was to become Agility CMS, we aimed at focusing on helping users create great content, all.
+Ever since we envisioned what was to become Agility CMS, we aimed to focus on helping users create great content.
 In contrast, developers could focus on creating the best presentation and experience for any device.
-We understand that every channel and device has unique needs, and by making sure that users can tweak content delivery, we will optimize the overall user experience, something not every CMS out there is capable of doing.
+We understand that every channel and device has unique needs, and by ensuring users can tweak content delivery, we will optimize the overall user experience, something not every CMS out there can do.

 Agility CMS In Action

-While most traditional CMSs often leave businesses stranded when it comes to customizing and managing a system on their own, low-code development reduces the need for developers and empowers marketers and business users to develop and deploy digital experiences on their own.
+While most traditional CMSs often leave businesses stranded when customizing and managing a system, low-code development reduces the need for developers.
+It empowers marketers and business users to develop and deploy digital experiences independently.

 Similarly, a low-code platform like Agility CMS facilitates collaboration between marketers and developers, freeing the latter to focus on building the architecture and the business logic, increasing the overall efficiency across the organization.

-As we head into 2021, it’s time to think even further into 2025 and 2030.
+As we head into 2021, it’s time to think further into 2025 and 2030.
 This means thinking about the best technology choices for your business.
 When it comes to a CMS, future-proofing entails streamlining and automating workflows and operations.
-A hybrid headless CMS like Agility CMS offers users the ability to adapt to the changing market needs and integrate with the latest technologies without implying an extra cost.
+Agility CMS allows users to adapt to the changing market needs and integrate with the latest technologies without implying an extra cost.

 Today, Agility CMS's mission is to create a world where you never need to rebuild your website from scratch.
 With timeless content architecture and a powerful tool kit, Agility CMS enables teams to evolve and improve page-by-page.